 Gauff Believes Tournament Organizers Should Take Criticism Amid Latest Controversy

-At the 2023 Madrid Open, WTA doubles finalists were not allowed to speak after the match and it made everyone angry.
-Gauff was one of the first players that took to Twitter to share what she wanted to say and she was soon followed also by the others.
+The doubles finalists were not allowed to speak after the final match in Madrid, and it made everyone angry.
+Gauff was one of the first players to take to Twitter and share her thoughts, and others soon followed her lead.

 "Yeah, for me, like, I'm going to say it wasn't about the speech, about what was said.
 I mean, obviously we lost, so it probably didn't mean as much as to Vika and Bea, who won.
 It wasn't so much about me wanting to speak and speak to the crowd."

 Gauff made it clear that, for her, the problem was not about the speeches themselves, but rather the principle behind the decision.
-By denying the players a platform to address the crowd, she feels that the tournament organizers may be trying to stifle criticism or dissent.
+She felt that the players were denied a platform to address the crowd, and by doing so, the organizers tried to avoid criticism.

 "I guess I do think the player should address the crowd, people who came and supported the event.
 But I think it was just more about the principle behind it, that in future cases, I don't know if someone, maybe me or somebody else criticizes the organization or tournament, maybe deeper than what was said, I don't know, maybe racism, homophobia, something like that.
 You can't just cut, no speech, no nothing.
 You have to take those criticisms."

 Gauff pointed out that in other sports, athletes often call out their organizations, and there is nothing wrong with that.
-She believes that it is the responsibility of those in charge to maintain professionalism and handle criticism with grace.
+She believes that it is the responsibility of those in charge to be able to hear criticism from the athletes.

 "You look at other sporting events, a lot of people call out their organizations.
 Nothing wrong with that.
 I think the professional thing to do is keep things as normal.
 In tennis, we are probably one of the few sports where we give a speech."